Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 ```

 Hyperparameters are explained in [the training configuration file documentation](Training-Configuration-File.md)

+Make sure the Behaviour name in the `Bahaviour Parameters` component matches the one in the config file

 Since this example creates a very simple training environment with only a few
 inputs and outputs, using small batch and buffer sizes speeds up the training